ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bi-how-work-account-schedule.md

 Rozložení sloupců slouží k definování sloupců, které mají být zahrnuty do výsledné sestavy.
 Můžete například navrhnout rozložení pro porovnání čisté změny a zůstatku za stejné období tohoto roku a loňského roku.

 > [!NOTE]
-> A printed/previewed/saved version of an account schedule can display a maximum of five columns.
+> Tištěná/náhledová/uložená verze účetního schématu může zobrazit maximálně pět sloupců.
 If the account schedule is only meant for analysis on the **Acc.
 Schedule Overview** page, you can create as many columns as you want.

 1. On the **Account Schedules** page, select the relevant account schedule, and then choose the **Edit Column Layout Setup** action.
 2. On the **Column Layouts** page, create a row for each column by which financial data is shown in the financial report. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]